The Efficient Mac User

 It doesn't matter how large your hard drive is - eventually it will begin to fill up.
 Whether it is a huge iPhoto library, some videos you're editing, or simply accumulation of lots of "stuff", a full hard drive can cause problems.
 (One colleague couldn't figure out why her drive was so full - until she realized that she hadn't emptied her Trash in almost four years!)

-You may not realize that Mac OS X (and the Classic Mac OS, too) uses the free space on your hard drive as "virtual memory", and it depends heavily on that virtual memory to run efficiently.
-If you're starting to feel sluggish, it may be because your drive is too full.
-There are lots of ways to clean it off - maybe a different article will cover that - but sometimes a little more free space is all you need to be a peak performance again.
+You may not realize that Mac OS X (and the Classic Mac OS, too) uses the free space on your hard drive as “virtual memory”, and it depends heavily on that virtual memory to run efficiently.
+If your Mac is starting to feel sluggish, it may be because your drive is too full.
+There are lots of ways to clean it off, but sometimes a little more free space is all you need to be a peak performance again.

 11. Run OnyX

-Whenever things get slow on my Mac, one of the "go to" solutions is to run a utility like OnyX.
-(There are several, many of them free; I've found Cocktail and TinkerTool to be other good and popular options.)
+Whenever things get slow on my Mac, one of the “go to” solutions is to run a utility like OnyX.
+(There are several, many of them free; I’ve found Cocktail and TinkerTool to be other good and popular options.
+If you choose OnyX, be sure to download version 1.8.6 for Tiger.
+There are separate versions for each edition of OS X from 10.2 through 10.8.)

 These utilities offer a variety of "jobs" and "repairs" to the system, and while some are skeptical about how much this is necessary, my experience has been that they do bring a good level of optimization back to my Macs.
 I tend to run the whole battery of tools - both the maintenance and the cleaning options in OnyX - at the same time, but you may prefer to set them to run as scheduled routines in a certain order.